flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 * 💻 NeoVim - IDE for Alien being, not human being.

-# 💫 Artificial Ledger Bank - Output
+# 🏦 Artificial Ledger Bank - Preview
 #### Artificial Ledger Technology Bank "The Bank that you can trust” – Powered by Blockchain Technology #Web3 Philippine By ArtificialLedger

 <img src="images/image-1.png">